EWI Planning Permission and Permitted Development Rights — UK Guide 2026

 Does EWI affect the EPC rating and property value?

-Installing EWI typically improves a property's EPC rating by two to three bands — for example, moving a solid-wall Victorian terrace from band E or F to band C or B. This improvement is reflected in the property's Energy Performance Certificate, which is a legal requirement for sale or rental.
+Installing EWI typically improves a property's EPC rating by two to three bands — for example, moving a solid-wall Victorian terrace from band E or F to band C or B. The improvement is reflected in the property's Energy Performance Certificate, which is a legal requirement for sale or rental.
 Properties with higher EPC ratings consistently attract higher valuations and rental yields in the UK market, and the improvement is documented through the Building Control completion certificate that accompanies every compliant installation.

 What happens if EWI is installed without the required planning permission?